khanglam/SnakeGameAI/q_learning_agent/README.md

 **Note**: The speed of the snake has been significantly reduced to for demo purposes.
 In real training, the speed is set to a much higher rate to speed up training.

 **Highlight**: As part of Exploration vs Exploitation.
 The snake will start off by taking random actions from the action_space to explore its environment.
 In my case, I set the exploration parameter to be 85, which encourages the snake to explore for the initial `85 episodes` and decay this value as it goes.
+Even if loaded with a great model, you will find that the snake will still take random actions during its `exploration` phase.
+You can control this rate by modifying the code.

 #### Training during `Exploration Phase`.

 <p align="center">
   <img src="https://github.com/khanglam/SnakeGameAI/assets/7472121/d731fd18-dcd0-4f6e-b121-3dcf5895c0fc" alt="Exploration Phase">
 </p>

 #### Training after 85 episodes, entering `Exploitation Phase`.

 <p align="center">
   <img src="https://github.com/khanglam/SnakeGameAI/assets/7472121/3bac28a0-739b-4639-a3d9-3b86ce5dbb43" alt="Exploitation Phase">
 </p>